 It is acknowledged that the effectiveness of outreach activities in the short term can be challenging to monitor and evaluate.
 The objective of outreach activities, ultimately a commitment to implement the EITI, may also take a long time to materialise.
 Establishing the effectiveness of this work is particularly challenging when these activities are undertaken by external partners (where reporting may be limited).
-Internally, the Secretariat is committed to reporting on any outreach activities, including addressing the extent to which the key criteria have been followed, and the extent to which the objectives can be considered to have been met.
+Internally, the Secretariat is committed to reporting on any outreach activities, including the extent to which the objectives can be considered to have been met.

 Since 2011 the Secretariat has provided the Board with regular Outreach Progress Reports (OPRs).
 These can be useful in that they provide a general overview.
 However, for outreach to be successful, suggested messages often need to be adapted, taking into account both the recipient and the messenger.
 Suggested speaking points for a senior government official are likely to be subtly different to arguments and messages from a senior company representative.
-The feedback on any engagement can also be complicated by the fact that those working on the EITI may not even get full reporting from their senior's conversations with for example a head of state and the reporting may be restricted.
+The feedback on any engagement can also be complicated by the fact that those working on the EITI may not even get full reporting from their senior's conversations with for example a head of state and the reporting may restricted.
 Thus, outreach efforts and the reporting thereof, require trust and close contacts between those involved.